Why Get An RV Inspection By A Certified RV Inspector?

 Fresh Water System

-I will verify the operation of the city fresh water hook-up, inspect the fresh water tank, verify the operation of the on-board 12 volt water pump, inspect for leaks, and operate all fresh water fixtures.
+I will verify the operation of the city fresh water hook-up, inspect the fresh water tank, and verify the operation of the on-board 12 volt water pump.
+And I’ll also inspect for leaks, and operate all fresh water fixtures.

 Waste Water System

-! will inspect the proper operation of both waste (gray and black) plumbing systems and look for signs of leaks under sinks, showers and toilets.
-I will also verify the correct operation of drain valves and the presence and function of drain caps.
+I will inspect the proper operation of both waste (gray and black) plumbing systems and look for signs of leaks.
+These could be under sinks, showers and toilets.
+In addition I will also verify the correct operation of drain valves and the presence and function of drain caps.
 I will also check the function of the waste water monitor panel.

 Life Safety System

 I will inspect, test and verify the manufacture date of the smoke, CO and LP Detectors.
-I will also test the emergency exit window, and test and document the LP system for leaks.
+And I will also test and document the LP system for leaks.

 LP Gas System

 I will locate and inspect the LP tank(s).
 I will verify the manufacture date and inspect the hoses and regulator.
 If fitted, I will inspect the condition of the ASME or DOT tank and document the manufacture date and capacity.